It’s clear that regular exercise is good for your body.

 A comprehensive longitudinal study, which followed participants over the course of twenty years saw those who kept physically active had better verbal memories than those who were sedentary.

 And this benefit is not just for those of us entering or into middle age.
-There are clear correlations in higher academic ability in preteens and teens who exhibit greater levels of cardiorespiratory fitness than their peers.
+There are clear correlations in higher academic ability in children who exercise consistently over time.

 A sound mind in a sound body isn’t then just an ideal, but seem to truly go hand in hand.

 Along with the improvements in brain function are the protective effects of exercise against brain diseases.